Best mountain bike tyres for 2018 - MBR

 Mountain bike tyre rubber compound

-Durometer is the quoted measure for rubber hardness, with higher numbers signifying a firmer compound — 60a is harder than 50a.
-This is only a guideline, as the make-up of the rubber can also make a huge difference to grip, rebound damping and rolling speed.
-Softer durometer tyres do, however, wear faster than harder ones.
+Rubber hardness is measured by Durometer; higher numbers signifying firmer compounds – 60a is harder and longer lasting than 50a rubber.
+The secret ingredients and density of the rubber formula tyre brands use are something of a mystery though, and, outside durometer figures, can make a huge difference to grip, rebound damping and rolling speed.

 Mountain bike tyre tread pattern

-Open tread patterns should bite into looser surfaces, hold onto less mud and clear more easily once up to speed, but with these taller, widely-spaced knobs, can come increased rolling resistance.
-A more pronounced trough between shoulder blocks and centre treads often delivers better off-camber bite, but some riders prefer a more continuous, rounded tread than the on/off feel of an aggressive shoulder ridge.
+Widely spaced treads bite into looser surfaces better and retain less mud, but can also increase rolling resistance.
+Sipes and cuts help braking purchase and the way tread knobs deform and splay over obstacles.
+A more pronounced channel between shoulder and centre blocks often delivers better off-camber bite and a sensation of ‘railing’ turns, but some prefer a more continuous, rounded tread than the on/off grip this gap in the tread brings.

 Mountain bike tyre air pressure

 Different tyres require different air pressures.
 A rough rule of thumb is: the thicker the casing, the lower the air pressure you can get away with.
-For maximum comfort and grip, aim for the minimum pressure that keeps the casing from twisting too much and still prevents rim strikes under impacts.
-We wouldn’t run any of the tyres in this test with more than 30psi.
+For maximum comfort and grip aim for the minimum pressure that keeps the casing from twisting too much and still prevents rim strikes under impacts.
+Experiment with lower pressures if you often run over 30psi.

 Mountain bike tyre casing

-Casing thickness and construction has a huge impact on ride feel.
-Carcass thread lay-ups affect conformity, rolling speed and durability.
-Harder charging riders might have to accept the weight penalty of thicker casings to prevent punctures and to stop the sidewalls folding under hard cornering.
-Heavier casing tyres accelerate more slowly, but can often feel more planted and stable once momentum takes hold.
+Casing thickness and ply lay up and orientation has a big impact on ride quality by controlling conformity, rolling speed and durability.
+Harder charging riders might have to accept the extra weight of meatier casings to prevent punctures and stop sidewalls folding under cornering forces.
+Heavier tyres accelerate slower, but feel more planted and stable once momentum takes hold.
+Tubeless is always the way to go – innertubes feel dead and lifeless and cause more issues.

 Mountain bike tyre weight

-Wider, more aggressive tyres use more rubber, and need significant support to keep tread blocks stable, which adds weight.
-Bigger tyres can stabilise the bike by being harder to deflect at speed, and larger air volumes offer more isolation from the ground too.
-Overall, tyres are becoming heavier as wheel sizes have grown and bikes become ever more capable, but we reckon this is a fair return for the advances in performance.
+Wider, more aggressive tyres need significant support to keep tread blocks stable and use more fabric and rubber, which adds weight.
+Bigger, heavier tyres can stabilise the bike by being harder to deflect at speed, and larger air volumes offer more isolation too – especially useful to smooth out rougher terrain.

 Front specific mountain bike tyres